cmuscioly/cmuscioly.github.io/registration.md

 _Our 2022 tournament is coming!_  Read about the details of our 2022
 invitational on our [tournament](/tournament/) page.

-Registration will open on 12/23 3PM and close on 12/30 at 9pm!
+Registration is now open and will close on 12/30 at 9pm!

 <a href="https://forms.gle/Bv5VTwnPpfhbR6Gu8"> Registration Form</a>